Russell-Newton/TikTokPy/docs/source/index.rst

 :doc:`Installation <users/installation>`
     How to install TikTokPy in your project.
+:doc:`How It Works <users/explanation>`
+    How does TikTokPy work?
+What **can't** you do with it?
 :doc:`How to Use TikTokPy <users/usage>`
     How to use TikTokPy to grab data from TikTok.

+If all you want to do is download videos from TikTok, check out the example: :ref:`Download Videos and Slideshows`

 Reference
 -------------